If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice good local search SEO.

 For example, add text like this to your home page: “We’re located at 123 Main St. in Springfield, just around the corner from the Washington Memorial and across the street from the Gobbler’s Cove subdivision!”

-Think about any kinds of proper nouns that identify your location.
-Find a way to work those into your website.
+Think about any kind of proper nouns that identify your location and find a way to work those into your website.

 Also, let Google know where your customers come from.
 For example: “We serve people all over the Springfield, Harboro, and Metropolitan Manhattan areas!”